 Tribeca is such a fun downtown neighborhood with a very sophisticated vibe.
 With various rooftop and waterfront parks, Tribeca provides scenic views of the city and Hudson River.
 You can also steal away into a quiet and charming cobblestone alley for a brick-walled backdrop as well.
 It’s a great photo location if you want a variety of scenery within walking distance.
 These spots are worth checking out:

 - Jay St and Greenwich St

 Located in the Upper East Side, Carl Schurz Park is a not-so-secret “secret” neighborhood park.
 The park is great for kids and dogs with its abundant pathways and sitting areas.
 There is an interesting view at each step – such as the East River, Roosevelt Island Lighthouse, the Triborough Bridge and Randall Island.
 Because of its stunning trees and well maintained gardens, the park is very picturesque in the spring when the flowers are in bloom.
 There are well maintained gardens, a sense of community, view of the city.
 It can get crowded on weekends but on weekdays it is perfect.

 There are endless options for stunning and meaningful locations for family photo sessions in NYC.
-Remember, it is important to consider your family’s interests and preferences when choosing a location.
+For more inspiration, be sure to check out this Redfin article that features another favorite location of mine, “17 Beautiful Places in New York City That Are Sure to Delight.”
 Save this list as inspiration in planning your next photo session.
 My name is Amy Nghe and I am a lifestyle photographer serving NYC and Westchester.
 If you would like to learn more about what a photo session with me would look like, message me here.